 At some point, almost every organization that ships a product will experience loss or damage in the supply chain.
 These scenarios can be stressful, confusing, and time consuming.

-Often these losses can have enterprise-wide effects, which is why speed and accuracy of the actions immediately following the loss can dictate the difference between a claim getting paid or not getting paid, and how quickly.
+Often these losses can have enterprise-wide effects, which is why speed and accuracy of the actions immediately following the loss can dictate the difference between a cargo claim getting paid or not getting paid, and how quickly.

 One critical step in the process is transmission of vital shipping documents to the freight carrier.
-These documents will serve as evidence that will allow claims staff to quickly and accurately resolve a claim, and greatly increase the cargo owner’s chances of recovering the amount for which the carrier is liable.
+These documents will serve as evidence that will allow cargo claims staff to quickly and accurately resolve a cargo claim, and greatly increase the cargo owner’s chances of recovering the amount for which the carrier is liable.

 The following are five documents every shipper should be prepared to provide when submitting a formal cargo claim are as follows: